Sale Alert — Memorial Day sales are ending soon.

 Scoring Floor

 The sex bounce score has a scoring floor of 5.0.
-This simply means that the worst score that will be ever be given will be a 5.0.
+This simply means that the worst score that will ever be given will be a 5.0.

 Noise